serratus-bio/serratus-summary-utils/README.md

 # nvm

-To run these script you need an up-to-date version of node.js, We recommend to use nvm, see [how to install nvm](https://github.com/nvm-sh/nvm#installing-and-updating "how to install nvm").
+To run these script you need an up-to-date version of [node.js](https://nodejs.org), We recommend to use nvm, see [how to install nvm](https://github.com/nvm-sh/nvm#installing-and-updating "how to install nvm").

-Once installed, you should run :
+Once installed, you should run:

-`nvm install` and `nvm use`
-on the root path and you're ready to run the scripts.
+`nvm install`, `nvm use` and `npm install` on the root path and you're ready to run the scripts.

 # src/dindex.csv.js